MicrosoftDocs/customer-insights/ci-docs/customer-insights-dataverse.md

 If you are using your own Data Lake Storage account, you also need the **Permissions identifier**.
 For more information how to get the permission identifier, review the following section.

-## Enable data sharing with Dataverse from your own storage account (Preview)
+## Enable data sharing with Dataverse from your own Azure Data Lake Storage (Preview)

 Enabling data sharing with Microsoft Dataverse when your environment [uses your own Azure Data Lake Storage account](own-data-lake-storage.md) needs some extra configuration.
 The user setting up the Customer Insights environment must have at least **Storage Blob Data Reader** permissions on the *CustomerInsights* container in the Azure Data Lake Storage account.